aansensei/aansensei.github.io/about.md

   <img src="/assets/images/about-cover.jpg" alt="An Nguyen Journey" class="about-cover-img">

   <p>Xin chào mọi người!
-I am An.
+I am An(uh-n).
 My journey started in the vibrant streets of Ho Chi Minh City, Vietnam, and has led me all the way to Madison.</p>

   <div class="highlight-quote">
     "Where data whispers untold stories"